Ernyoke/certified-aws-advanced-networking-specialty/02-vpc/vpc.md

     - Min /28 (16 IPs, some of the them cannot be used)
     - Max /16 (65536 IPs)
 - Optionally we can add secondary IPv4 blocks, max 5 (can be increased with a ticket to the support)
-- Optional single assigned IPv6 /56 CIDR block can be assigned to the VPC
+- Optional, a single assigned IPv6 /56 CIDR block can be assigned to the VPC
-- IPv6 block can be picket by AWS or we can use addresses we own
+- IPv6 block can be picket by AWS or we can use addresses we own.
+We cannot pick a CIDR range as with IPv4, we either let AWS pick a block or use addresses that we own
 - IPv6 addresses are all public by default, but resources still need to be given explicit access to be reachable

 ## DNS in VPC